Three subjects to include in a successful social media strategy: Author Edition

 No country for tired authors?

-So you don’t have the time, energy, or inclination to boost your social media?
+So you don’t have the time, the energy, or the inclination to boost your social media?
 If you still recognize the importance of maintaining your social media presence, you can hire help.

 From strategizing your content calendar, writing your posts, or making eye-catching graphics, help is available.
 You can even delegate all your social media management to someone who will work to support your author career.
 What you need is an Author Assistant.